Public Health (PH) - Courses

 Introduction to Global Health

 This course introduces participants to global health through its history, definition, determinants, and development as a field of study.
-The inter-connection between health problems in developed and developing countries and the interdisciplinary approach necessary to understand and address health problems and issues will be emphasized.
-Students will learn about the health status in regions of the world and various populations within those regions, and they will be able to suggest how health indicators are likely to change over time and explain why.
-They will also develop a basic understanding of the methods used to assess population health, and be able to discuss why some populations are healthier than others and what can be done to reduce health disparities.
+The connection between health problems in developed and developing countries and the interdisciplinary approach necessary to understand and address health issues are emphasized.
+Students learn about population health in regions of the world, and explore how and explain why various health indicators are likely to change over time.
+Students also develop a basic understanding of the methods used to assess population health, discuss why some groups are healthier than others, and suggest what can be done to reduce health disparities.
 Offered Fall, Spring.

 PH 335 Cr.3